divyasri-jegan-11/Customer-Segmentation/README.md

 ## 📌 Project Overview
 In this project, we aim to transform transactional data into a customer-centric dataset by creating new features that will facilitate the segmentation of customers into distinct groups using the K-means clustering algorithm.
 This segmentation will allow us to understand the unique profiles and preferences of various customer groups, thus amplifying the efficiency of marketing strategies and fostering increased sales.
 Subsequently, we intend to develop a recommendation system that suggests top-selling products to customers within each segment who haven't purchased those items yet, enhancing marketing efficacy and fostering increased sales.

-Using K-Means clustering algorithm ,an unsupervised learning algorithm
+Using K-Means clustering algorithm ,an unsupervised learning algorithm.

 ## 📊 Dataset Information
 The dataset consists of online retail transactions with the following columns: